Summary

 }

-The returned datatype is used to select the results you want returned.
-This can include information on the cluster itself and on the individual nodes, by way of the sub-parameter that uses the ClusterNode datatype.
-With this extension you get the unique identifier and name of all of the nodes in the cluster — which you can use with other query and mutation fields to learn more about a specific node, as well as make changes.
-To see all of your choices, click on the link for that sub-datatype in the table below, where all of the parameters for this datatype are listed:
+For the results, you can get information on the cluster itself and on the individual nodes: the unique identifier and name of all of the nodes in the cluster — which you can use with other query and mutation fields to learn more about a specific node, as well as make changes.

 ParameterTypeRequiredDefaultStabilityDescription